vnavirr/ai201-project1/README.md

      - Any preprocessing you did before chunking (e.g., stripping HTML, removing headers)
      - What your final chunk count was across all documents -->

-**Chunk size:** Most of the documents are short, opinion-based reviews with a typical RMP or Uloop review being 1–4 sentences, or around 100–300 characters.
-Reddit comments vary more with a short top-level comment being 50 words and a detailed reply comparing two professors going up to run 200+ words.
-A 400–500 character chunk captures one complete review or one coherent paragraph of a Reddit comment without slicing mid-thought.
-Going smaller (e.g., 200 characters) risks splitting a single review across two chunks so that neither contains enough context to be useful on its own.
-Going larger (e.g., 1,000+ characters) would force multiple reviews into one chunk, diluting retrieval precision.
-For example, a query about one professor could surface a chunk that's mostly about someone else if I go larger with the chunk size.
+**Chunk size:**This size was chosen to match the natural unit of the corpus: a typical RMP review is 100–300 characters, so a 450-character chunk captures one complete opinion without merging two different students' voices.
+Going smaller (200 chars) risks splitting a single review so that neither half contains enough context to retrieve on its own.
+Going larger (1,000+ chars) forces multiple reviews into one chunk.
+For example, a query about Klefstad might surface a chunk that's 70% about Shindler.

-**Overlap:** Because RMP reviews are self-contained, overlap between adjacent RMP chunks is less critical — each chunk is likely a single review.
-However, Reddit threads often have continuous reasoning across sentences, so a small overlap ensures that the boundary between two chunks doesn't cut a comparison mid-sentence, making both chunks retrievable and coherent.
+**Overlap:** Overlap is small (60 chars) because RMP reviews are self-contained.
+It exists mainly for Reddit threads, where continuous reasoning sometimes spans sentence boundaries (e.g., "Shindler explains things clearly.
+Klefstad is the opposite...").
+Each chunk is tagged with professor (extracted from a known-names list or a per-source hint) and course (regex-matched against ICS/CS course patterns).
+Chunks under 80 characters and near-duplicates (matching first 80 chars) are discarded.

 **Why these choices fit your documents:**  The resources I'm using are review-heavy and short-form.
 Chunks should roughly correspond to "one person's opinion," which keeps retrieved chunks semantically coherent and attributable to a single voice.
 Metadata tagging lets us filter by professor or course before or after retrieval.

-**Final chunk count:** Approximately 1,500–3,000 chunks depending on how many individual RMP reviews are scraped and how many Reddit comments are collected.
+**Final chunk count:** 16 chunks from the ICS faculty page + Reddit thread chunks (count varies by how much text was copy-pasted).
+RMP and Uloop chunks require Playwright pre-rendering.

 ---